Linkin Park: Legacy

-Hybrid Theory by the group was listed in the 2005 edition of the book 1001 Albums You Must Hear Before You Die, It was also ranked at #11 on Billboard's Hot 200 Albums of the Decade.
+Hybrid Theory by the group was listed in the 2005 edition of the book 1001 Albums You Must Hear Before You Die, It was also ranked at No. 11 on Billboard's Hot 200 Albums of the Decade.
 In addition the album was included in Best of 2001 by Record Collector, The top 150 Albums of the Generation by Rock Sound and 50 Best Rock Albums of the 2000s by Kerrang!.
 The album Meteora was included in Top 200 Albums of the Decade by Billboard at No. 36.
 The album sold 20 million copies worldwide.
 The collaborative EP Collision Course with Jay-Z became the second ever EP to top the Billboard 200, going on to sell over 300,000 copies in its first week after Alice in Chains' Jar of Flies in 1994.
 The album Minutes to Midnight, in the United States, had the biggest first week sales of 2007 at the time, with 625,000 albums sold.
 In Canada, the album sold over 50,000 copies in its first week and debuted at number one on the Canadian Albums Chart.
 Worldwide, the album shipped over 3.3 million copies in its first four weeks of release.

 The New York Times' Jon Caramanica commented Linkin Park "brought the collision of hard rock and hip-hop to its commercial and aesthetic peak" at the beginning of the 2000s.
-Several rock and non-rock artists have cited Linkin Park as an influence, including Of Mice & Men, One OK Rock, Kutless, My Heart to Fear, Ill Niño, Bishop Nehru, Misono, From Ashes to New, Bring Me the Horizon, Coldrain, Red, Girl on Fire, Alt-j, Manafest, Spyair, Hardy, Silentó, 3OH!3, The Prom Kings, I Prevail, Crossfaith, AJ Tracey, Kiiara, the Chainsmokers, Lupe Fiasco,Lupe says that his favourite album ever is by linkin park Genius The Devil Wears Prada, Kevin Rudolf, Steve Aoki, Blackbear, Amber Liu, Machine Gun Kelly, Billie Eilish, Starset, Tokio Hotel, the Weeknd, Duki, Stormzy and Imagine Dragons.
+Several rock and non-rock artists have cited Linkin Park as an influence, including Of Mice & Men, One OK Rock, Kutless, My Heart to Fear, Ill Niño, Bishop Nehru, From Ashes to New, Bring Me the Horizon, Spyair, Hardy, I Prevail, Crossfaith, AJ Tracey, the Chainsmokers, the Devil Wears Prada, Steve Aoki, Blackbear, Halsey, Amber Liu, Machine Gun Kelly, Billie Eilish, Starset, the Weeknd, and You Me at Six.